Ecclesiastes

 Bible

-Through these many weeks Solomon has shown us the folly of man’s thinking, and his belief that through work, or pleasure, or even philosophy that man can find lasting meaning and fulfillment.
-How are we to act, how are we to think, and where will we find fulfillment then – by studying, meditating and following God and His instruction, His commandments.
+Over the course of our studies, we have observed Solomon’s disdain for the folly of man’s thinking, and man’s belief that, through work, or pleasure, or even philosophy, man can find lasting meaning and fulfillment.
+How are we to act?
+How are we to think?
+And where will we find fulfillment?
+Solomon’s conclusion is that these are all answered by studying, meditating and following God and His instruction, His commandments.

-Let’s read Chapter 12 then reflect on what we’ve learned in light of all we’ve studied.
+Let’s read Chapter 12 and reflect on what we have learned in light of all that we have studied.

-1. In verse one Solomon acknowledges that God is our creator.
-Then he admonishes us to do this “before the days of trouble come…” What days is he referring to?
+1. In Eccl.
+12:1, Solomon acknowledges that God is our creator.
+Then he admonishes us to acknowledge this "before the days of trouble come..."
+What days or time period is he referring to?

-2. In verses two through five Solomon appears to be talking about the days when old age begins to set in and it’s affect on the person and the home.
-Let’s see if we can determine what some of these affects might be beginning in verse 3.
+2. In verses two through five, Solomon appears to be talking about the days when old age begins to set in and its effect on the person and the home.
+Let’s see if we can determine what some of these effects might be, beginning in verse 3.

 1. The keepers of the house tremble?